Reading Time: 5 minutes

 Change Perspective from Time to Time

-If management perspective is always based on looking into the future, revising plans, and making decisions based on future gains, you will lose a sense of need in the moment.
+If the management perspective is always based on looking into the future, revising plans, and making decisions based on future gains, you will lose a sense of need in the moment.
 Managers need to take the time to explore their people and understand their work and themselves.
-Instead of looking ahead to future gains, consider the adjustments that need to be made in the present, the here-and-now to avoid missing critical feedback that requires action.
+Instead of looking ahead to future gains, consider the adjustments that need to be made in the present, the here and now, to avoid missing critical feedback that requires action.

 Acknowledge and Reward Hardworking Employees

 Recognition of achievements and hard work affects how workers feel about their workplace.
-Even recognition of employees’ efforts who have gone the extra mile but where things haven’t gone as planned will boost morale.
+Even recognition of employees’ efforts, especially those who have gone the extra mile, but where things haven’t gone as planned, will boost morale.
 Leaders and managers need to offer positive feedback.
-This feedback shouldn’t just come during annual reviews.
-Get departments to evaluate other departments and acknowledge skills, hidden talent, or individuals outside their own team or department to unite coworkers and colleagues.
-This acknowledgment from people outside of an employee’s limited workspace will not only enhance their work but will spread to other departments as well.
+This feedback shouldn’t be limited to annual reviews.
+Encourage departments to evaluate other departments and acknowledge the skills, hidden talents, or individuals outside their team or department to foster unity among coworkers and colleagues.
+This acknowledgment from people outside an employee’s limited workspace will not only enhance their work but also spread to other departments.
 Spreading goodwill across departments is never a bad thing.

 Utilize peer recognition to praise those workers who may not be rewarded for the big things but are essential in the day-to-day operations.
 Or consider recognizing those peers who helped colleagues during a challenging period, took on extra responsibilities, or are always mentioned by customers.
 Be creative and acknowledge your employees.